mphhohku/linux_wordpress_server_azure/7-set-up-wordpress-site.md

 ### Set proper file permissions on your site files

 Make sure you're in your user's home/public_html directory.
-I'm still using the WEBSITEUSER variable that we set earlier -- in my case it's set to `tutorialinux`:
+I'm still using the WEBSITEUSER variable that we set earlier -- in my case it's set to `mphho`:

 ```
 cd /home/$WEBSITEUSER/public_html